From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Theoretical Analysis: Generalization and Scaling

 where $C(R, B, B_w, d) = \mathcal{O}(R^2 B^2 B_w \sqrt{d} + R B B_w)$ is a constant depending on the norm bounds and embedding dimension. \end{theorem}

-This bound reveals a fundamental advantage over standard Transformers.
-Standard self-attention has a hypothesis space complexity that implicitly scales with $\mathcal{O}(n d^2)$ due to its ability to form arbitrary token-level interactions, making it highly susceptible to overfitting under extreme data sparsity.
-In contrast, FAT restricts expressive power to semantically valid pathways—only $F$ field-specific transformations and $F^2$ cross-field modulations are learned.
-This structural constraint reduces the effective hypothesis space from $\mathrm{poly}(n)$ to $\mathrm{poly}(F)$, where $F \ll n$ (e.g., $F \sim 10^3$ vs. $n \sim 10^9$).
-Consequently, every parameter is shared across vast amounts of data within its field, dramatically improving statistical efficiency and mitigating overfitting.
+This bound highlights a key advantage over standard Transformers. \change{Standard self-attention operates uniformly across all tokens, lacking the structural constraints to distinguish between semantic fields.
+This unconstrained flexibility forces the model to learn interaction patterns from scratch, making it highly susceptible to overfitting spurious correlations under extreme data sparsity.} In contrast, FAT's field-conditioned transformations depend on the number of semantic fields $F$ (and field-pair modulations $F^2$), confining the effective hypothesis space to $\mathrm{poly}(F)$.
+This explicitly decouples the learning complexity from the massive vocabulary size $n$.
+Consequently, every parameter is shared across vast amounts of data within its field, dramatically improving statistical efficiency and generalization.

 Critically, this tight generalization bound enables \textit{predictable scaling}.
-For a fixed data distribution and field schema $F$, increasing the embedding dimension $d$ (and thus the total parameter count $N_{\text{params}} \propto F d^2$) deepens the model's representational fidelity for both field-aware content alignment ($\mathbf{W}^{(f)}_Q, \mathbf{W}^{(f)}_K$) and field-pair interaction modulation ($w_{f_i,f_j}$).
+For a fixed data distribution and field schema $F$, increasing the embedding dimension $d$ (and thus the total parameter count $N_{\text{params}} \propto F d^2$) deepens the model's representational fidelity for both field-aware content alignment and field-pair interaction modulation.
 This allows the model to learn higher-rank, more nuanced interaction functions between fields, thereby systematically reducing the training error $L_{\text{train}}$.
 Because the architecture is aligned with the data's combinatorial structure, these additional parameters refine meaningful patterns instead of fitting noise.

-Combining these two effects—reduced bias from enhanced expressivity and reduced variance from tight generalization—we arrive at a principled scaling law.
-Under fixed data volume $m$ and field schema $F$, as we scale the model width, the test performance improves according to a power-law trend:
+Combining these two effects---reduced bias from enhanced expressivity and reduced variance from tight generalization---we provide a theoretical justification for the observed scaling behavior.
+Specifically, as we scale the model width, the predictable drop in training error coupled with our tight bound supports the power-law trend seen empirically:

 where $\Delta \text{AUC}$ is the performance gain relative to a baseline.
-This provides a theoretical justification for a power-law scaling trend observed empirically in CTR models, linking architectural design to predictable scalability.
 Empirical validation of this law is presented in Section~\ref{sec:scaling}.